 Ways in which the nearest dentist can save your teeth

 The primary aim of the dentist is to get rid of the infection, which would automatically treat the abscessed tooth.
 To achieve this, he may give you an antibiotic, especially if the infection has spread beyond your teeth to your jaw, neck, and other parts of the body.
-The dentist might also consider Emergency Root canal, which is another method for treatment of abscessed teeth.
+The dentist might also consider the Emergency Root canal, which is another method for treatment of abscessed teeth.
 A root canal is highly recommended way to save your tooth.
 In this procedure, the dentist uses a small drill to make an opening into your tooth.
 He then cleans the pulp from inside and irrigates it with water so that it is properly cleaned.
 After that, he fills and seals the opening.
 The restored tooth looks very natural.

 How to Prevent an Abscessed tooth?